wiicode/cybersecurity-framework/bronze-training/background-topics/intelligent-security-tools.md

 #### Training data

 What data is used to train the system?
-This may just be data from your organisation, but could also involve data from other sources, including the vendor's proprietary data.
+This may just be data from your organization, but could also involve data from other sources, including the vendor's proprietary data.

-If other data sources are used, you may want to question how relevant that data is to your organisation.
-Synthetic data, or data from significantly different operational processes, might not provide a useful baseline for your organisation.
+If other data sources are used, you may want to question how relevant that data is to your organization.
+Synthetic data, or data from significantly different operational processes, might not provide a useful baseline for your organization.
 Likewise, if the training data is too narrow, it is less likely to work well in a live environment.

 #### Static tools